Trans (album): Background

 Young's first work for Geffen was a group of songs for an entirely different project, Island in the Sun, recorded in May 1982 in Hawaii.
 According to Young, it was "a tropical thing all about sailing, ancient civilisations, islands and water."
 Young recalled later, "Geffen thought it was okay, but he didn't think it was good enough."

 Instead of recording more new material, Young went back to the synthesizer tracks, actually recorded in the last days of the Reprise contract, and put together an album of songs from the two very different projects, three from Island in the Sun and six of the synthesizer tracks.
 Young proposed making a video to go with the album that would have clarified what the album was about.
 "All of the electronic-voice people were working in a hospital, and the one thing they were trying to do is teach this little baby to push a button."

+Writing

+While written and recorded for two different projects, in a November 1982 interview with Cameron Crowe, Young links the different songs on Trans as belonging to two different visions of the future of his music: "This album has a split personality ... which I think is interesting.
+Songs like "Like an Inca", that's the future of my music as seen 15 years ago.
+"Sample and Hold" is the future of my music as seen today.
+It's more automatic ... it's trans-music.
+That's why I want to call the album Trans."